The Adventures of Buckaroo Banzai Across the 8th Dimension: Casting

 For the role of Dr. Emilio Lizardo, the studio wanted to cast an unknown actor, but Mac Rauch had written the role with John Lithgow in mind.
 Like Weller, Lithgow was not sure about the character, but Richter convinced him by "claiming what a real feast for an actor this wonderful Jekyll and Hyde character was", Lithgow later said.
 He told an interviewer, "I have had roles where I came very close to going over the top.
-In Twilight Zone I almost went over the top several times.
+In Twilight Zone [in "Nightmare at 20,000 Feet"], I almost went over the top several times.
 But this role is completely over the top.
 It makes the role in Twilight Zone seem like a model of restraint.
 I do it in a wild, red fright wig and rotten false teeth with a thick Italian accent.
 It's wild."
 For Lizardo's accent, Lithgow spent time with an Italian tailor at MGM and recorded his voice (film credit to "Roberto Terminelli: John Lithgow's dialect coach").
 Lithgow changed his walk to that of an "old crab, because my alien metabolism is supposed to be messed up".
 He said of his character, "playing Lizardo felt like playing the madman in The Cabinet of Dr. Caligari."

 Ellen Barkin, who played the romantic interest "Penny Priddy", describes the film as "if Terry Southern had written Star Wars.
 None of the characters are quite what they should be—just my kind of thing."
 Richter's only choice to play John Bigbooté was Christopher Lloyd, who agreed to the role.
 Richter first met Jeff Goldblum on Invasion of the Body Snatchers and wanted him to play the character New Jersey; the actor admired the script and was eager to work with the cast the director had assembled.
 Lewis Smith was asked to dye his hair blond; it took eight hours, and he saw it go from red to orange to fluorescent yellow to white.
 Clancy Brown said that his character is "very common sensical.
 He's the everyman of the film".
-Robert Ito was so determined to get the role of Dr. Hikita, that he disguised himself as an old man, designing his own makeup job to age himself 30 years.
+Robert Ito was so determined to get the role of Dr. Hikita that he disguised himself as an old man, designing his own make-up job to age himself thirty years.